recruz79/simple-loan-application/README.md

 #### Return values:

-- If the Loan Application is approved there will be a return string of:
-    "The loan is approved with the id: X"
+- "The loan is approved with the id: X" : If the Loan Application by passing all the validations.

-- Otherwise the return will be "Rejected"
+- "Rejected" : In case of validations failures and the loan is rejected.

 #### Technologies Stack: